MTA was warned about faulty subway cameras for years before Brooklyn shooting

 As a result, it was many hours before Mr James was identified and his photo was finally released to the public.

-On Wednesday, MTA Chairman and CEO Janno Lieber was grilled byCBS Mornings’ Gayle Kingover why the camera systems in the 36 Street station were not working during Tuesday’s rush hour attack.
+On Wednesday, MTA Chairman and CEO Janno Lieber was grilled byCBS Mornings’ Gayle Kingover on why the camera systems in the 36 Street station were not working during Tuesday’s rush hour attack.

 “How do you explain on this particular train that the cameras were not working?” she asked, questioning if it was “a fluke”.